Sabinaatha10/NanoStat-ESP32WROOM-Code/README.md

-# NanoStat Firmware – ESP32-WROOM-32E
+# NanoStat Firmware – ESP32 WROOM 32E

 ## Background
 This project is based on the paper: